wojciech-graj/doom-ascii/README.md

 The following command-line arguments can be supplied:
 - `-nocolor`: Disable color.
-- `-nograd`: Disable text gradients, exclusively use # or █.
+- `-nograd`: Disable text gradients, exclusively use fully filled-in pixels.
 - `-nobold`: Disable bold text.
-- `-unicode`: Use [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements) instead of ASCII characters.
+- `-chars <ascii|block|braille>`: Use ASCII characters, [unicode block elements](https://en.wikipedia.org/wiki/Block_Elements), or [braille patterns](https://en.wikipedia.org/wiki/Braille_Patterns).
 - `-erase`: Erase previous frame instead of overwriting.
 May cause a strobe effect.
+- `-fixgamma`: Scale gamma to offset darkening of pixels caused by using a text gradient.
+Use with caution, as colors become distorted.
 - `-scaling <n>`: Set resolution.
 Smaller numbers denote a larger display.
 A scale of 4 is used by default, and should work flawlessly on all terminals.
 Most terminals (excluding Windows CMD) should manage with scales up to and including 2.

 ## Controls